pharo-mooc/AdvancedOODesignWithTDD/Week02-OOP/Exercises.md

 ## Practice

 To practice the OOP concepts we reviewed today, here are some exercises you can work on:
 - Think about how to implement the boolean methods `|`, `or:`, `ifTrue:ifFalse:`.
 Write them down.
-Try to make your pseudo-code be syntactically valid please. **Tip:** remember that to defer execution of code for the lazy version you can use block closures (i.e., `[ ... ]`), which are lambda expressions.
+Try to make your pseudo-code be syntactically valid please. **Tip:** Remember that to defer execution of code for the lazy version you can use block closures (i.e., `[ ... ]`), which are lambda expressions.
 To evaluate a lambda expression you can use the message `value` and its variants with arguments: `value:`, `value:value:` and so on...
 - Do a pass on the lookup exercises from the slides.
 Do you get the correct result?
 Do you understand why?
-Try arriving until the cases with `super` sends.
+Try arriving until the cases with `super` send.
 - Think about what does `self == super` return.
 Remember that `==` is the identity comparison, returning true if the compared objects are *the same* object

 ## Preparing Presentation